 Arrange the Petals

-From here you might be a little concerned that it's not looking very floral, but don't worry, we're not done yet!
+You may be a little concerned that your flower is not looking very floral, but don't worry, you're not done yet!